yesnik/symfony-guides/symfony_flex.md

 ## Where do these Flex recipes live?

 Visit https://flex.symfony.com/ and try to find "mailer".
 You'll see `symfony/mailer` package.
 Click "Recipie" link, that will lead you to GitHub: https://github.com/symfony/recipes/tree/master/symfony/mailer

+Unofficial packages host their recipies at https://github.com/symfony/recipes-contrib